 Not always Fair

-The Adair School, located at 3915 Adair Avenue North was built on the site of Gaulke’s truck farm in 1952.
-It was the second large elementary school built in the district after the Second World War.
-In the late 1950’s and early 1960’s over 1,600 children crowded the halls.
-Teachers had at least 35 pupils, some even had 45 .
-The school was later renamed in honor of its long-serving principal, Jeanette A. Fair, a highly respected educator within Robbinsdale Area Schools for over 30 years.
+The Adair School, located at 3915 Adair Avenue North, was built on the site of Gaulke’s truck farm in 1952.
+It was the second largest elementary school built in the district after the Second World War.
+In the late 1950s and early ’60s over 1,600 children crowded the halls.
+Teachers had at least 35 pupils, some even had 45.
+The school was later renamed Fair School in honor of its long-serving principal, Jeanette A. Fair, a highly respected educator within Robbinsdale Area Schools for over 30 years.

 Miss Fair is standing third from the right.
 Joanne Silbaugh Arntson is to her left.
 It was the last day of 8th grade at the Twin Lake School in 1947.